thomasdarimont/keycloak-opa-config-validation/readme.md

 ## Debugging

-You can use the OPA run command to test policy expressions in a REPL.
+You can use the `opa run` command to test policy expressions in a REPL.

 ```
 $ opa run